yewscion/guile-cdr255/README.md

 only generic instructions.

-Once `guile-cdr255` in installed, You should be able to access all of its exported functionsin guile by using its modules:
+Once `guile-cdr255` in installed, You should be able to access all of its exported functions in guile by using its modules:

     (use-modules (cdr255 main))
-    (library-info) ;; I include this in all my libraries

 Any binaries or scripts will be available in Your `$PATH`.
 A list of these is maintained in the info file.
 They all also have the `--help=` flag, so